Archive for eliinbar Sketches 2010

 REX architects office with Joshua Prince-Ramus as princial ,is one of the leading architects offices in recent years.

-Here are projects designed by REX ,in the years Rem Koolhaas was still a partner And after….
+Here are four projects designed by REX ,in the years Rem Koolhaas was still a partner And after…. and their inspiration sources..

 Zumthor Architect